mr-sven/x3d-rfm-esp32/X3D-Message-Log.md

 # X3D Message Log

-To focus more on relewant data some random or known values are replaced by some chars.
+To focus more on relevant data some random or known values are replaced by some chars.

 The following log omits the crc sum.